Alkamal01/Rust-API-GATEWAY/ROADMAP.md

 ## What is this?

-This roadmap shows what we're planning to build for Kairos-rs.
+This roadmap shows what we're planning to build for Rusta.
 It's honest about current state and future plans.

 **Current Reality**: We have a production-ready HTTP gateway with JWT auth, rate limiting, circuit breakers, metrics, **and a modern web-based admin interface**.